aidsoul/vktote/README.md

 botName="Bot name"
 chatId="Chat Id for send post"
 [Bot]
-lang = "ENG"
+lang = "eng"
 ```
 If there is a need to use a different database for each profile of the group you need to change the constant "DB_COMMON" in config.php by setting the value to "true".
 You should also add: DB_HOST, DB_NAME, DB_USER, DB_PASS.

-The following bot languages are available: English (ENG) and Russian (RUS).
+The following bot languages are available: English (eng) and Russian (rus).

 ## Сontrol panel